Travellers can reserve train tickets in Malaysia and receive the electronic tickets issued by KTM Berhad by email, ready

 The East Coast Line runs between Gemas and Tumpat.
-The railway line interconnects the East Coast states of Peninsular Malaysia, namely Pahang and Kelantan, although it runs through the interior across the deep jungle.
+The railway line interconnects the East Coast states of Peninsular Malaysia, namely Pahang and Kelantan, running through the interior across the deep jungle.
 For that reason it is popularly known as the "Jungle Train".

-The East Coast line is served only by one type of passenger train service, KTM Intercity.
+The East Coast is served by KTM Intercity train services.

-The KTM Intercity service Ekspres Rakyat Timuran long distance service and the Shuttle Timur local services run between between Johor Bahru and Tumpat.
-The major stations covered include Kluang, Segamat, Gemas, Jerantut — the gateway to Taman Negara National Park, Kuala Lipis, Gua Musang, Dabong and Wakaf Bharu — the gateway to Kota Bharu and the Perhentian Islands.
+The Ekspres Rakyat Timuran long distance service and the Shuttle Timur local services run between between Johor Bahru and Tumpat.
+The major stations covered include Jerantut — the gateway to Taman Negara National Park, Kuala Lipis, Gua Musang, Dabong and Wakaf Bharu — the gateway to Kota Bharu and the Perhentian Islands.

 Ticket booking for KTM Intercity is available 30 days in advance.

-Passenger services designated with code ERTxx correspond to Ekspres Rakyat Timuran long distance service stopping only at major stations, whereas SHxx correspond to Shuttle Timur local services stopping at all the stations along the way.
+Passenger services designated with code ERTxx correspond to Ekspres Rakyat Timuran long distance service stopping only at major stations, whereas SHxx correspond to Shuttle Timur local services stopping at all stations along the way.